AaronBertrand/ParamParser/README.md

 ### Background

-Since SQL Server first supported parameters to stored procedures and functions, we've had access to metadata about those parameters, but this metadata has never been complete:
+Since SQL Server first supported parameters to stored procedures and functions, we've had access to metadata about those parameters, but this metadata has never been complete.
+Whether a parameter has default values, and what they are, are not in the metadata anywhere.

-- [x] parameter name
-- [x] data type
-- [x] ordinal position
-- [x] direction (input / output)
-- [x] read only
-- [ ] ~whether it has a default value~
-- [ ] ~the actual default value~

-The last two are not in the metadata anywhere, in any version up to and including SQL Server 2019.
 [The `sys.parameters` catalog view](https://docs.microsoft.com/en-us/sql/relational-databases/system-catalog-views/sys-parameters-transact-sql) contains the columns `has_default_value` and `default_value`, which sound promising, but these are only ever populated for CLR objects.
 Management Studio tells you about the _presence_ of a default value, but it doesn't get that from the system catalog; it gets that by parsing the module's definition.
 And it doesn't tell you the default value when there is one.

 Parsing these default values out of the module definition with T-SQL seems like a fun idea (even [the docs](https://docs.microsoft.com/en-us/sql/relational-databases/system-catalog-views/sys-parameters-transact-sql) suggest it), until you get beyond the simplest case.
 I tried back in 2006 ([after complaining about it to no avail](https://feedback.azure.com/forums/908035-sql-server/suggestions/32891455-populate-has-default-value-in-sys-parameters)), and again in 2009, and gave up both times.
 There are so many edge cases that make even finding the start and end of the parameter list difficult: